 Due to my husband’s inability to “let go,” I felt I had no choice but to help my son move out so that he could have some freedom; even though I knew he wasn’t completely ready for the transition.

-The momma bird had to make the change happen without the daddy bird being on board.
+Momma bird had to make the change happen without daddy bird being on board.
 That’s hard on a family.
-Step dad fought tooth and nail to remain in control even after my son moved out; putting me in the middle of a battle.
+Step dad fought tooth and nail to remain in control even after my son moved out; putting me in the middle of a battle…

-Love isn’t controlling.
-I can now spot “controlling” a mile away and it is one of my biggest turn offs.
+I can spot “controlling” a mile away and it is one of my biggest turn offs.
 Control issues will take a family’s peace; especially when there’s a bullheaded mom like myself trying to make sure the past isn’t repeated in her marriage.

 The controlling side of step dad would’ve kept our baby bird from flying.
 I couldn’t have that.
 A grown child has the right to make their own decisions and go their own way, even if the parents don’t agree with their choices.

 To sum it up, my husband and I are totally in love, but when I see unloving behavior such as he displayed when my son moved out, my heart throws up a red flag.